sebastianbrzustowicz/CLI-users-management/README.md

 # Description
 ### CLI users management
-The script uses only the Python standard library.
+The script uses only the Python Standard Library.
-This script is helpful with managing data with different types of files. (.json, .csv, .xml, .db) The structure of the processed data is as follows:
+This script is helpful with managing data with different types of files. (.json, .csv, .xml, .db)
+The structure of the processed data is as follows:
 - `firstname`
 - `telephone_number`